TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 1. Visit [The Unix Shell](https://swcarpentry.github.io/shell-novice/) course designed by the Software Carpentry Foundation.
 There you will find a full complement of lessons on using the CLI, but for now just focus on completing the following lessons:

-    * Setup (Download the exercise files, but skip the Software Install step, you already have everything you need)
+    * Setup (Follow instructions in `Download files` section only, this is all you need as you have the required software already)
     * Introducing the Shell
     * Navigating Files and Directories
     * Working With Files and Directories